Kansas: Amendments to Restraint of Trade Act

 Action Items

-2. Have appropriate personnel trained on paid sick leave requirements.
+2. Have appropriate personnel trained on voluntary hiring preferences.